GET STARTED | Get Your Fair Cash Offer Today

 4. Don’t Renew the Lease

-When the methods outlined above for dealing with bad tenants in Los Angeles don’t produce results, you still may not have to resort to eviction which can take some time in the Los Angeles rental market and court system.
+When the methods outlined above for dealing with bad tenants in Los Angeles don’t produce results, you still may not have to resort to eviction which can take three to six months in the Los Angeles rental market and court system.

 An option you have at this point is simply to refuse to renew the lease.
 Just be aware that this typically isn’t an immediate solution and that you need to “understand your local laws related to tenant protections before you do this.
 The updated tenant protection laws in the State of California and City of Los Angeles frequently change, so you should determine if your property falls under Just Cause Ordinance or Rent Stabilization Ordinance.
 Usually, you can send your tenant a letter that informs them that their lease will not be renewed once it expires.
 You may need to give them 30, 60, or 90 days’ notice, depending on your state and local laws.”